Joe-P-W/Conways-Game-of-Life/README.md

 | Mouse Wheel | Zooms in and out
 | Arrow Keys | Move around
 | Escape | Resets the board to original state
-| r | Restarts the board from the original state
+| r | Restarts the simulation from the original board state

 ## Requirements